Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.06.08 (BR)
+- VIP Console:
+  - Added Council management.
+  - Graphics mode will be set to low when the VIP console is active.
+  - Fixed missing initialization when main window stay hidden.

+2024.06.08 (Xilmi)
+- Fixed an issue where the AI didn't consider that missile-bases stop dealing damage when all population of a planet is killed.
+This lead to the AI not daring to attack planets with missile-bases when they only had biological weapons.

+2024.06.07 (Xilmi)
+- Implemented AI-confidence-feature.

 2024.06.07 (BR)
 - New option for "Tax only fully developed colonies", that define what should be completed to be identified as developed!